- Levels Taught:

 Dear students and parents,

 Hello and welcome to takelessons.com!
-My name is Jessica and I am a Baltimore born and bred classically trained violinist with over 19 years of playing experience.
+My name is Jessica and I am classically trained violinist with over 19 years of playing experience.
+I was born and raised in Baltimore, Maryland and recently relocated to Saint Louis with my family.
 Music has always been passion of mine since a very young age, so it was inevitable that it would end up being my career.
 Naturally, a love for teaching the wonders of music followed suit!

 I always try to form a great rapport with my students and parents from the very first lesson.
 For younger students, I encourage my parents to take an active part in both lessons and daily practice, as is encouraged by Shinichi Suzuki.